poetaster/planetos/README.md

 # planetos
 old project files I don't have time to maintain.
+These are all functional SFOS applications.

+Should work on Sailfish till 3.4.x

 These originate at https://openrepos.net/user/15631/programs